 Same as oranges, lemons, and limes, grapefruits belong to the heartburn food group.
 Thus, people with digestive issues, such as gastroesophageal reflux disease (GERD) and irritable bowel syndrome (IBS) are advised to limit their intake of grapefruit.

-That means soda increases your blood sugar levels, whereas this juice regulates them.
+That means soda increases your blood sugar levels, whereas grapefruit juice regulates them.
 Therefore, grapefruit juice recipes are recommended if you have diabetes, obesity, or heart issues but soda is not.

 Drink grapefruit juice according to your goals and pre-existing conditions:

-- Before or after intense physical effort.
-This juice is very hydrating, so a glass before your workouts helps you stay in shape.
+Before or after intense physical effort.
+Grapefruit juice is very hydrating, so a glass before your workouts helps you stay in shape.

 Anytime during the day.
 If you want to strengthen your immune system, your heart, or kidney health, you can chug down your grapefruit juice at any hour.